SPDX-FileCopyrightText: Copyright (c) 2021-2026 NVIDIA CORPORATION & AFFILIATES. All rights reserved.

 [docs]

-def rzf_precoding_matrix(h,
+def rzf_precoding_matrix(

-r"""Computes the Regularized Zero-Forcing (RZF) Precoder
+r"""Computes the Regularized Zero-Forcing (RZF) Precoder.

 This function computes the RZF precoding matrix for a MIMO link, assuming the